The Whippet might just be the dog you were looking for.

 The one that first comes to meet you and wants you to take him in your hands, is the one that you should take.

 When it comes to training, they are really easy to train and thanks to their intelligence, they pick up commands quite quickly.

 But, since they are sensitive, the training shouldn’t be harsh.
 Otherwise, your Whippet can get stressed out so much that he can even get psychologically hurt.
 Yes, they are that sensitive.

 Therefore, when training your Whippet, take a very positive approach and praise him as much as you can.

-And, to be honest, as soon as you start training him, you will notice how well he responds and that there isn’t an actual need for a harsh training, just gentle consistency.
+And, to be honest, as soon as you start training him, you will notice how well he responds and that there isn’t an actual need for harsh training, just gentle consistency.

 However, this sensitive side doesn’t mean they can’t get bossy with other animals.
 Okay… other animals smaller than them.

-Whippets aren’t actually ideal for homes that already have another pet.
+Whippets aren’t ideal for homes that already have another pet.
 For example a cat, a rabbit, or a parrot.
 Their super-strong prey drive usually means the other pet will get hurt as soon as you leave them alone.

 The Whippets are a “just me” type of pets, and when taken out for a walk, they should always be on a leash so that they don’t get hurt while chasing cats or birds.

 Another thing you should know is that, even though they are not messy by nature, if you do find your home in a mess after leaving your Whippet alone, it means that he is not getting enough exercise.